Montana Medical Care Savings Accounts (MSAs) for the 2022–2023 Tax Years

 1. An MSA holder can withdraw MSA money on the last business day in December, even if the money is not used for eligible medical expenses.
 However, the amount withdrawn is included as ordinary income for Montana income tax purpose to the extent the funds were excluded on a prior tax return.

 2. A withdrawal upon the death of an account holder is not subject to the 10 percent penalty.
-The amount withdrawn, however, is added to the decedent’s Montana income for the tax year in which the death occurred, unless the account passed to a beneficiary.
+The amount withdrawn, however, is added to the decedent’s Montana income for the tax year in which the death occurred, unless the account passed to an eligible beneficiary.

 3. The transfer of funds from one MSA to another MSA, such as a different type of investment (from a savings account to a certificate of deposit within the same financial entity) or a different financial institution (from a savings account in a bank to a mutual fund company) is NOT considered a withdrawal and therefore is not subject to the 10 percent penalty.

 Example 11: Warren’s MSA funds are in a savings account at his local bank.
-The MSA has grown to$12,000.
+The MSA has grown to $12,000.
 He has decided to transfer $9,000 to a certificate of deposit MSA so he can earn a higher rate of interest.
-He requested that the bank directly transfer the $9,000 to a CD designated as an MSA without the amount being deposited in his regular checking account.
+He requested that the bank directly transfer the $9,000 to a CD designated as an MSA.
 He has $3,000 remaining in his savings account MSA.
 When the CD matures, he can renew it at the prevailing interest rate or he can direct the bank to transfer the balance to his MSA savings account so he can use the funds for eligible medical expenses.

 Example 12: Judy has an $8,000 balance in her MSA at a local credit union.
 She has decided to transfer $2,000 to a local bank.
 She requested the credit union transfer the $2,000 to the MSA she has established at the local bank.